vrcAlbert/documentation-api/source/technical/applications/interfaces/form_generation.rst

 Widget options
 """"""""""""""

 * ``datepicker``: options for the datepicker widget used to render the UI.
-See the `documentation <http://jqueryui.com/demos/datepicker/>`_ of the plugin for all available options.
+See the `documentation datepicker <http://jqueryui.com/demos/datepicker/>`_ for all available options.
 * ``wrapper`` : HTML string to wrap the ``<input>`` + the generated image to open the datepicker.

 Default values